 Michael Hyatt is a world-renowned business and life coach.

-More than anything, I would say that this is more of a motivational podcast.
-It will get you excited about your business, which can in turn help you work harder and achieve better results.
+More than anything, I would say that his Lead to Win business podcast is also more of a motivational discussion.
+It will get you excited about your enterprise, which can in turn help you work harder and achieve better results.

 Although the lessons are typically taught in the context of business, most will apply to other parts of your life as well.